fledge-iot/fledge/docs/storage.rst

   - **Database allocation threshold**: The number of unused databases that must exist within the system.
 Once the number of available databases falls below this value the system will begin the process of creating extra databases.

-  - **Database allocate size**: The number of databases to create when the above threshold is crossed.
+  - **Database allocation size**: The number of databases to create when the above threshold is crossed.
 Database creation is a slow process and hence the tuning of these parameters can impact performance when an instance receives a large number of new asset names for which it has previously not allocated readings tables.

 Installing A PostgreSQL server
 ==============================